Subscribe to our blog for all the latest news, updates, and events from MMA and our partners

 "Deadly teen driver crashes increase 15% between Memorial Day and Labor Day compared to the rest of the year," according to the AAA Foundation for Traffic Safety.

 Accidents can be caused for many reasons: distracted driving, excessive speed or even substance abuse can be factors that are more tempting for the young driver.
-The NHTSA notes that 31% of teen driver fatalities in 2016 were in an accident where speeding was a factor and were involved in 20% of crashes where alcohol was a factor.
+The NHTSA notes that 30% of teen driver fatalities in 2022 resulted from an accident where speeding was a factor.
+Additionally, despite laws prohibiting teens from drinking in every state, 22% of teen drivers involved in fatal crashes in 2022 were driving under the influence of alcohol.

 The following states had the most teen driver fatalities per teen population, according to the AAA Foundation for Traffic Safety study: